yzziizzy/gpuedit/DEVELOPMENT.md

 * GUIManager should pop focus stack if focused control is deleted
 * Check all column usage for correct 1/0 basing
 * Theme styling of selection stub on empty lines
-* Line numbers occasionally overlap the tray for a single frame when scrolling, in violation of z-index
+* Maybe fixed incidentally: Line numbers occasionally overlap the tray for a single frame when scrolling, in violation of z-index
 * Clicking on the find box/editor area should steal focus
 * Window resize is broken somewhere
 * Selection dragging freezes after scrolling while dragging